sabio-engineering/cookbook-dvelp/handbook/information-security/asset-management.md

-#Asset Management
+# Asset Management

 ## Device Log

-During onboarding, new hires are required to register their any device used for DVELP business on the [Device Log](https://docs.google.com/spreadsheets/d/1DV6c4mM0YExWZbqztMBWbKUqNlQjDYSBWLHTuvpn3ls/edit#gid=90742438).
+During on-boarding, new hires are required to register any device used for DVELP business on the [Device Log](https://docs.google.com/spreadsheets/d/1DV6c4mM0YExWZbqztMBWbKUqNlQjDYSBWLHTuvpn3ls/edit#gid=90742438).
 Any devices acquired after this period must also be recorded in the same way.